 Memoirs of a Geisha

-Posted by Divya at Thursday, June 23, 2011 3 comments Links to this post
+Posted by Divya at Thursday, June 23, 2011 3 comments

 I had watched snippets of the movie based on this book many years back.
 It had confounded me to no end, especially since I had watched in bits and pieces and drawing the story from my husband, only emerged a disgruntled “Oh something about high profile prostitutes” and that was that.
 So a couple of weeks back, I found an old copy of the book at my town’s library sale and decided to grab it, primarily to find out who a Geisha really is!